Why knowledge graphs are key to working with data efficiently, powerfully

 Recommender systems: Recommender systems are developed to model users’ preferences for personalized recommendations of products.
 There are a variety of modeling techniques used to develop the recommendation system.
 In spite of their considerable merit, these systems suffer from such challenges as data sparsity, cold start, and expandability of the recommendations.
 Knowledge graph-based recommender systems are able to help solve these challenges to an extent.
 In this approach, user and item entities are connected through multiple relationships.
 The relations are used to obtain a probable candidate list for the target user, and the path between target user and recommended item is used as an explanation for recommended items.

-Mukta Paliwal Ph.D. is Senior Domain Expert (Data Science) at Persistent Systems.
+Mukta Paliwal is senior data scientist at Persistent Systems.
 She leads and consults with teams to create and deliver cutting-edge software solutions based on AI/ML in multiple business domains.
 She has a Ph.D. in Applied Machine Learning.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: